ShatteredRealms/Documentation/README.md

 5. istioctl

 ## Deployment Order
-To smoothly deploy, use the following order:
+To deploy smoothly, use the following order:
 1. Global
 2. Networking
 3. Database